 The Null Vector Sum

-Keep in mind: this is assuming everyone is working at the same productivity level.
-However, since half the team is working in one direction (towards your goal) and the other half is working in the opposite direction, the efforts of your team as a whole, or the sum of your productivity, would be null and void.
-Essentially, their efforts cancel each other out and you’re no further ahead than you were at the start of the day.
+Since half the team is working in one direction and the other half is working in the opposite direction, your team’s efforts as a whole would be null and void.
+Essentially, their efforts cancel each other out, and you’re no further ahead than you were at the start of the day.

-This is often caused by miscommunication of goals or tactics or miscommunication of roles, priorities, and tasks.
-These inconsistencies can be disastrous for your agency.
+This vector sum is often caused by miscommunication of goals, tactics, roles, priorities, or tasks.

 The Sub-Optimal Vector Sum

-Like I said before, the Sub-Optimal Vector Sum is much more common than the Null, but the results can be just as disastrous.
-Here’s a visual to better explain the Sub-Optimal Vector Sum:
+The Sub-Optimal Vector Sum is much more common than the Null, but the results can be just as disastrous.

 The Aligned Vector Sum